SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/create.md

     * Select **Number of days/hours after previous step** and then select number and unit.
     * Or, select **Until specific date/time** and then pick a date from the calendar.

-Active flow participants stay at this step before continuing to the next step according to defined rule.
+Active flow participants remain at this step before proceeding to the next step according to the defined rule.

 ![Flow step wait time -screenshot][img7]

-## Wait for action
+### Wait for action

 Use an action-based waiting step to wait for the participant to do something (submit a form or click a link).

 1. Drag the **Wait for action** box from the step menu and drop it into an available slot in the flowchart.

-1. Click **Add action** and select which action to wait for.
+2. Click **Add action** and select which action to wait for.

-1. From the list, select the name of the link or form to wait for.
+3. From the list, select the name of the link or form to wait for.

-1. Specify how long you are willing to wait for any action (a timeout).
+4. Specify how long you are willing to wait for any action (a timeout).
 The default maximum waiting time is 7 days.
-If you uncheck this setting, participants who do not respond will be stalled at this step forever.
+If you uncheck this setting, participants who do not respond will be stalled at this step indefinitely.

-1. Optionally, select **Exit flow if no actions within max waiting time**.
-Participants who do not respond will leave the flow with status "drop out".
+5. Optionally, select **Exit flow if no actions within max waiting time**.
+Participants who do not respond will leave the flow with the status *Drop out*.
 You may choose to move them to another flow and/or add them to a static selection.

 ![Flow step wait for action -screenshot][img8]

 > [!TIP]
 > You can wait for more than one action within a single step.
 The first-occurring action (form submission, link click, or timeout) moves the participant further down the flow.
 Simply repeat steps 2 and 3 above.

-## What would you like to do now?
+## What happens now?

+After designing a flow and saving it, the **Flow editor** closes, and the flow chart is shown in the **View flow** screen.
+The new flow has status **Not running** until a flow administrator manually starts it by toggling Running = true.

+## Related content

 * [Move, duplicate, or remove step][2]
 * [Define flow actions][3]